halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 - Labels suggest that the base image is `ubuntu:18.04`

 The first three points are concerning, as each of them represents a security issue:
 - Binding *docker.sock* exposes the host's daemon to the container.
-This effectively lets the container access the host's Docker directly: listing images, launching containers, executing commands, and so forth.
+This allows the container access the host's Docker directly: listing images, launching containers, executing commands, and so forth.
 - AppArmor handles the container's security profile.
 Setting it to `unconfined` effectively disables any protections in the container.
 - Privileged mode effectively gives container full control over the host system.
 If a privileged container were compromised, an attacker could leverage it to perform arbitrary damage against the host.

 It's worth stopping here and noting that these are *not* default settings for `docker run`.

 With that in mind, why would someone want to relax these settings?
-In the context of DevSecOps, think about this in the context of CI/CD automation.
-Let's start with Jenkins:
+In the context of DevSecOps, this setup could facilitate CI/CD goals.
+A lesser-known, perhaps antiquated example of this is Jenkins:
 - The [official Jenkins Docker install guide](https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux) explicitly says to use `--privileged` mode, although it "may be relaxed with newer Linux versions."
 Note that they provide no recommendation here about a more secure specification.
 - The [Docker Pipeline plugin](https://www.jenkins.io/doc/book/pipeline/docker/#using-a-remote-docker-server) will communicate with the local daemon via `/var/run/docker.sock`.
 Likewise, the [Docker slaves plugin](https://plugins.jenkins.io/docker-slaves/) has notes about bind mounting `docker.sock` in a build container.
 - Although Jenkins takes no official stance on AppArmor, a developer or maintainer may choose to disable it in the event that AppArmor is conflicting with the container's needs.